Airbus A400M Atlas: Design

+In June 2019, Airbus Defence and Space was awarded a contract by the German Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support (BAAINBw) to integrate and certify the J-MUSIC Directed Infrared Countermeasure (DIRCM) system into the A400M's Defensive Aids Sub-System (DASS) for the German Air Force.
+The DE DIRCM system, provided by Diehl Defence GmbH & Co.
+KG and based on Elbit Systems Ltd.'s J-MUSIC technology, enhances the aircraft's self-protection capabilities against infrared-guided missiles.
+The contract was scheduled to be performed over a four-year period.

 More than 30 percent of the airplane's structure is made of composite materials.
 The 42.4 m span wing is primarily made of carbon fibre reinforced plastic components, including the wing spars, the 19 m long, 12–14 mm thick wingskins, and other parts.
 The wing weighs about 6500 kg, and it can carry and lift up to 25000 kg of fuel.
 It has an aspect ratio of 8.1, a wide chord of 5.6 m, and a sweep angle of 15 degrees at 25 percent mean aerodynamic chord.